smart-edge-open/ido-specs/doc/flavors.md

 > **NOTE:** The video analytics services integrates with the OpenNESS service mesh when the flag `ne_istio_enable: true` is set.
 > **NOTE:** Kiali management console username can be changed by editing the variable `istio_kiali_username`.
 By default `istio_kiali_password` is randomly generated and can be retirieved by running `kubectl get secrets/kiali -n istio-system -o json | jq -r '.data.passphrase' | base64 -d` on the Kubernetes controller.
+> **NOTE:** Istio deployment can be customized using parameters in the `flavor/media-analytics/all.yaml` (parameters set in the flavor file override default parameters set in `inventory/default/group_vars/all/10-default.yml`).

 This deployment flavor enables the following ingredients:
 * Node feature discovery